siddharth1297/DSCD-2024/assignment-1/a1p2/README.md

+# Part 2 : Messaging App using zeromq

-# Simulates a zeromq based messaging service where multiple clients simultaneously interact within groups to exchange text messages.
-A single message appserver manages the groups available to the clients.
+## **Simulates a zeromq based messaging service where multiple clients simultaneously interact within groups to exchange text messages.
+A single message appserver manages the groups available to the clients.**

 1) Message app server: message_server.py (on gcloud vm)